egiden/django-contact-us-tools/docs/source/views.rst

 .. class:: contact_us_tools.views.BaseContactUsView

-   A basic view which facilitates the rendering of :py:class:`~contact_us_tools.views.BaseContactUsForm` and the sending of the automatic-reply email.
+   A basic view which facilitates the rendering of :class:`~contact_us_tools.views.BaseContactUsForm` and the sending of the automatic-reply email.

 Attributes
 ----------